Note

 Split columns by non-digit to digit into columns

-The initial table in this example will be the one shown in the image below, with a column for Pets and other extra columns.
-In this example, you'll only focus on the Pets column.
+The initial table in this example is the one shown in the following image, with a column for Pets and other extra columns.
+In this example, you only focus on the Pets column.

 This column holds two values in each row: